stcorp/avl-use-cases/usecase2/Usecase_2_S5P_AAI_Siberia_Smoke.md

 - **cartopy**: for geospatial data processing, e.g. for plotting maps
 - **cmcrameri**: for universally readable scientific colormaps

-In case you want to download the TROPOMI files automatically from the Sentinel-5P Pre-Operations Data Hub, you will need also:
+In case you want to download the TROPOMI files automatically from the Copernicus Data Space Ecosystem, you will also need:

-- **sentinelsat**: for searching, downloading and retrieving the metadata of Sentinel satellite images from the Copernicus Open Access Hub.
+- **eofetch**: for downloading of Sentinel satellite data products from the Copernicus Data Space Ecosystem.

 Note that if you have installed HARP in some specific python environment, check that you have activated the environment before running the scripts.